Self Employment & CPP: How does the CPP Enhancement Rules Affect You

 - other relevant factors, such as written contracts

-Generally speaking, the more independence and control you have in operating your business, the greater personal risk you assume, and the greater the opportunity for profit, the greater likelihood you will be deemed a self-employed individual.
+Generally speaking, the more independence and control you have in, the greater personal risk you assume, and the greater the opportunity for profit, the greater likelihood you will be considered to be operating a business.

 Paying Tax By Installments